zzt108/vectool/README.md

 *   **MIME Type Handling:** Utilizes MIME types to correctly identify and process different file formats.
 *   **Folder Association with Vector Stores:** Automatically saves and loads the association between selected folders and specific vector stores.
 This means when you select a vector store, the folders you previously used with it will be automatically loaded.
 This association is saved for future use in a configurable JSON file.
 *   **Export to Markdown:** Converts the content of selected folders into a single Markdown (`.md`) file.
 Folder and file names are indicated using Markdown headings (`# Folder: ...`, `## File: ...`).
+    *   **Automatic Tag Generation:** If a file extension is not found in `mdTags.json`, the extension itself (without the leading dot) will be used as the code block tag in the Markdown output.
+For example, a file named `script.xyz` will have the tag `xyz` in the Markdown.
 *   **Excluding Files:** Users can configure a comma-separated list of filenames in the `app.config` to exclude them from processing.
 *   **Excluding Folders:** Users can configure a comma-separated list of folder names in the `app.config` to exclude their contents from processing.
 *   **Support for PowerShell and Jupyter/Polyglot files:** Added support for processing PowerShell scripts (`.ps1`, `.psm1`) and Jupyter/Polyglot notebook files (`.ipynb`).